What Is Risk Tolerance?

 For instance, in the last century, there has never been a 20-year period where the S&P 500 index had an overall negative return — even during the period that included the Great Depression and the start of World War II.

 Even 20-year periods can experience volatility.
 Over the past century, there have been multiple 20-year periods with average returns of about 6% to 8% (excluding inflation), and other 20-year periods with average annual returns greater than 15%.
-It’s effectively impossible to know whether the next 20 years will be a period of relatively low or high returns, but longer investment horizons dramatically reduce portfolio risk.

-In general, the shorter your time frame the less risk you should assume.
+In general, the shorter your time frame, the less risk you should assume.

-Types of risk tolerance
+Types of Risk Tolerance

 Aggressive risk tolerance